solo-io/workshops/gloo-portal/README.md

 ### Step 2.1

 Let's publish our API on a Gateway!
-In this case, and in order to leverage advanced API Gateway features, we will rely on Gloo Edge (the option option being an Istio Gateway).
+In this workshop, and in order to leverage advanced API Gateway features, we will rely on Gloo Edge (the other option being an Istio Gateway).
 We need to prepare an `Environment` CR, where we will set the domain(s) and, optionally, some security options like authentication or rate-limiting rules:

 ![Environment](images/env-to-apiproducts.png)